asheeransari/gitpractice/README.md

-## This repo is for practicing the git command
+##This repo is for practicing the git commands